fetchai/docs-archived/docs/getting-started/quickstart.md

 api.sync(api.tokens.wealth(agent1, 200000000))
 ```

-With this, you've got test tokens and you're connected to the ledger.

-You can get public, and private key of the agent by:
+You can get the public and private keys of the agent with the following:

 ```python
 str(Address(agent1))
 agent1.private_key
 ```

-## Deploying a contract
+## Deploying a smart contract

-Let's create another Python Script for this.
+In order to deploy the simplest contract, we will elaborate on the previous snippet based on the Python Ledger API:

 ```python